SpenceKonde/ATTinyCore/avr/extras/ATtiny_x41.md

 Prior to 1.4.0, many users had encountered issues due to the voltage dependence of the oscillator.
 While the calibration is very accurate between 2.7 and 4v, as the voltage rises above 4.5v, the speed increases significantly.
 Although the magnitude of this is larger than on many of the more common parts, the issue is not as severe as had long been thought - the impact had been magnified by the direction of baud rate error, and the fact that many US ports actually supply 5.2-5.3v.
 As of 1.4.0, a simple solution was implemented to enable the same bootloader to work across the 8 MHz (Vcc < 4.5v) and 8 MHz (Vcc > 4.5 MHz ) board definitions, as well as the 16 MHz Internal option (albeit running at 8MHz) - it should generally work between 2.7v and 5.25v - though the extremes of that range may be dicey.
 We do still provide a >4.5v clock option in order to improve behavior of the running sketch - it will nudge the oscillator calibration down to move it closer to the nominal 8MHz clock speed; sketches uploaded with the higher voltage option.
 This is not perfect, but it is generally good enough to work with Serial on around 5v (including 5.25v often found on USB ports to facilitate chargeing powerhungry devices), and millis()/micros() will keep better time than in previous versions.

 ### Internal 16 MHz oscillator?!
 The oscillator on the ATtiny841 and ATtiny441 is very unusual in terms of how high the frequency can be turned up.
 While the datasheet only claims 7.3 - 8.1 MHz - it is in fact possible to crank it up all the way to a full 16 MHz!
 Furthermore, the behavior is consistent enough that the vast majaority work without individual tuning, so this is now available from the tools submenu with the other options.

-Unfortunately, because the same oscillator is used to time Flash and EEPROM writes, these should never be written to or erased while the device is running at 16 MHz (or for that matter, faster than 8.8, according to the datasheet).
+~Unfortunately, because the same oscillator is used to time Flash and EEPROM writes, these should never be written to or erased while the device is running at 16 MHz (or for that matter, faster than 8.8, according to the datasheet).
 For the bootloader, this is handled by simply using the same bootloader as used for the 8 MHz Internal options - the oscillator is reconfigured by the sketch, not the bootloader); when the part is reset to run the bootloader, k. **The EEPROM is a more complicated issue** - this was addressed in the EEPROM.h library included with the core by calling newly provided functions to slow the oscillator back down while each byte is written, and speed it back up and correct the millis()/micros() timekeeping for the disruption. **During the write, all PWM frequencies will be halved, and on pins driven by Timer0, after this 3.3-3.4ms disruption a brief glitch can be seen on the PWM pins as the timer is put back in a state consistent with where it would have been had the disruption not occurred.** Due to this clock disruption, **Serial data sent or received during this time will be mangled**.
-When writing to the EEPROM, ensure that all data has been sent with Serial.flush(), and that it is not expected to receive any serial data during the write.
+When writing to the EEPROM, ensure that all data has been sent with Serial.flush(), and that it is not expected to receive any serial data during the write.~
+On the basis of new information received from the esteemed Ralph Doncaster (@nerdralph), who has tested this on other AVRs with the interal oscillator cranked all the way to 255, including baking parts to reflow-soldering temperatures, flash written at higher speeds seems to function just fine!
+The functionality to slow down the clock during EEPROM writes has been removed as of ATTinyCore 2.0.0 - please be on guard for problems flashing and report them promptly.
+Note that Optiboot is never run at the full 16 MHz; if the chip has been tuned with our tuning sketch, Optiboot will use the tuned 8 MHz value, not the 16 MHz one.
+(TODO: If this really does work as well as claimed, maybe we should run it at 12 MHz - 115200 baud is much better at 12 MHz than at 8 or 16)

 ### Pin mapping options
 Throughout the history of ATtiny Arduino support, two pin mappings have been used.
 Here, they are referred to descriptively: the clockwise, and counterclockwise pinout.
 The desired pin mapping can be chosen from the Tools -> Pin Mapping submenu.
 Be very sure that you have selected the one that you wrote your sketch for, as debugging these issues can be surprisingly timeconsuming.
 As of 1.4.0, your sketch can check for PINMAPPING_CCW or PINMAPPING_CW macro (eg, `#ifdef PINMAPPING_CCW` - I would recommend checking for the incompatible one, and immediately #error'ing if you find it).
 Alternately, also as of 1.4.0, with either pin mapping selected, you can always refer to pins by their port and number within that port, using the `PIN_Pxn` syntax - where x is the port letter, and n is the pin number, eg PIN_PA7 is PIN A7, which is pin 7 in the clockwise mapping and pin 3 in the counterclockwise mapping (don't use PIN_xn or Pxn) - in this case the pin mapping won't matter.